oneforawe/config-repo/README.md

 5. You may want to clean up (delete) extraneous config files, and you may have to do some trouble-shooting once everything is set up.
 For instance, I had to use `brew link --overwrite python` after setting up on an old Mac system.

+## Development

+Don't forget to add submodules manually when installing them for the first
+time:
+   `git submodule add https://url/submodule.git path/to/submodule`

 ## Terminology